 In addition to assets, the financial statements will sometimes report a separate section of deferred outflows of resources.
-This separate financial statement element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until that time.
-The District has one type of item which occurs related to revenue recognition.
-The deferred outflow of resources is pension related.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
+The District has one type and is pension related and is reported on the statement of net position.